 “I want the cheapest option”

-Choose: Hetk Personal ($15/year)
+Hetk Personal ($15/year)

 “I use Google and Outlook and want something simple”

-Choose: Hetk Personal ($15/year)
+Hetk Personal ($15/year)

 “I need to manage team calendars and booking pages”

-Choose: OneCal or Hetk Professional
+OneCal or Hetk Professional

 If your team needs to share availability and book meetings, OneCal or Hetk Professional (when it launches with booking features) are better choices.
-OneCal is more established; Hetk Professional will be cheaper when available.
+OneCal is more established.
+Hetk Professional will be cheaper when available.

 “I use all three providers (Google, Outlook, iCloud)”

-Choose: Hetk Personal ($15/year)
+Hetk Personal ($15/year)

 Hetk is the only affordable option that supports all three.
 Most alternatives either skip iCloud or charge 5–7x more.